-(2) The pro forma balance sheet data give effect to (i) the automatic conversion of all outstanding shares of our preferred stock into an aggregate of 99,028,475 shares of common stock shares of common stock upon the conversion of all outstanding principal and accrued interest on our 2013 convertible upon the closing of this offering, (ii) the issuance of upon the closing of this offering, (ii) the issuance of shares of common stock upon the conversion of all outstanding principal and accrued interest on our 2013 convertible of this prospectus, and that the offering closes on , 2014, (iii) the issuance of shares of common stock upon the conversion of all outstanding principal and accrued interest on our 2014 convertible notes, which convert at 77.5% of the initial public offering price, upon the closing of this offering, assuming an initial public offering price per share of \$, which is the midpoint of the estimated price range set forth on the cover page of this prospectus, and that the offering closes on , 2014 and (iv) the conversion of our outstanding warrants to purchase 1,857,226 shares of our preferred stock into warrants to purchase 1,866,816 shares of common stock upon the closing of this
+(loss) income per share applicable to common stockholders and proforma basic and diluted net (loss) income per share applicable to common stockholders.
+The pro forma balance sheet data give effect to (i) the automatic conversion of all outstanding shares of our preferred stock into an aggregate of 6,826,019 shares of common stock upon the closing of this offering, (ii) the issuance of 769,594 shares of common stock upon the conversion of all outstanding principal and accrued interest on our 2013 convertible notes upon the closing of this offering, assuming an initial public offering price per share of \$12,00, which is the midpoint of the estimated price range set forth on the cover page of this prospectus, and the prospectus of the prospectus of the price range set forth on the cover page of this prospectus.
+(2) and that the offering closes on April 15, 2014, (iii) the issuance of 923,377 shares of common stock upon the conversion of all outstanding principal and accrued interest on our 2014 convertible notes, which convert at 77.5% of the initial public offering price, upon the closing of this offering, assuming an initial public offering price per share of \$12.00, which is the midpoint of the estimated price and the estimated offering expenses payable by us.
+A \$1.00 increase (decrease) in the assumed initial public offering price of \$12.00 per share, which is the midpoint of the estimated price range set forth on the cover page of this prospectus, would increase (decrease) the pro forma as adjusted amount of each of cash and cash equivalents, total assets and total stockholders' (deficit) equity by approximately \$4.7 (4) million, assuming that the number of shares offered by us, as set forth on the cover page of this prospectus, remains the same and after deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us.